Samford B.A. to M.Div.

 Because the program requires specific undergraduate courses, interested students should seek guidance from their advisors as early as possible in their undergraduate studies.

-To get started on the accelerated path to your ministry career, view program details below and contact the appropriate program administrators at right.
+To get started on the accelerated path to your ministry career, view program details below and contact the appropriate program administrators listed here.

 Samford/Southwestern Baptist Theological Seminary Advanced Standing PartnershipAn agreement between Samford and Southwestern Baptist Theological Seminary (SWBTS) offers advanced standing in a SWBTS master’s degree program based on students’ completion of certain Samford religion and language courses.
 To qualify, Samford undergraduate students must complete a bachelor’s degree having earned an A or B in specified courses equivalent to those required for the SWBTS master’s degree.
 No more than 25% of a SWBTS degree can be completed through advanced standing exams, but the partnership does allow significant acceleration of the SWBTS degree.
 To learn more, contact Roy Ciampa.